rpspringuel/cluster/README.md

 ## Compatibility

-This package is compatible with the Python 3.7 series.
-The Python 3.7 version should be compatible with other versions of Python 3.x, but this has not been tested.
+This package is compatible with the Python 3.x series.

 The most recent version which is compatible with Python 2.7 is available on the python27 branch.
 As Python 2.7 support will ceased with Python 2.7's end of